x3haloed/hominem/docs/human_like_reward_lora_system_upgrade_v2_emotion_manifold.md

   + λ4 × novelty(term frequency penalty)
 ```

+To prevent one traumatic event from dominating forever, apply an exponential moving average (EMA) cap to the priority: p_ema = α * p + (1 - α) * p_prev, with α = 0.1, capping at a maximum value (e.g., 10.0).

 High-intensity betrayals, confessions, triumphs, near-misses, and socially loaded moments are replayed orders of magnitude more than small talk → long-horizon credit assignment emerges automatically.

+Add habituation / cooling schedules: Reduce priority by a factor of 0.9 every 100 replays of the same interaction to prevent runaway rumination loops.

 ### 3.6 Safety Gate – Upgraded Logic

+Before applying the safety gate, classify the context as roleplay or real interaction using a simple prompt to the teacher model: "Is this interaction roleplay/fiction (1) or real/consequential (0)?
+Output only 0 or 1."

+If classified as roleplay (1), skip gating or apply relaxed thresholds.

 Block or down-weight update if: